 WARNING: When using an electric chain saw, basic safety precautions, including the following, should always be followed to reduce the risk of fire, electric shock, and injury to persons.
 Read all instructions.

 WARNING: Always disconnect power source when making repairs.
-Because a chain saw is a high-speed woodcutting tool, careless or improper use of this tool can cause serious injury.
+Because a chain saw is a high-speed woodcutting tool, careless or improper use of this tool

 PLAN AHEAD